German Foreign Ministry urges all citizens to leave Ukraine | DW | 19.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany's foreign ministry on Saturday stepped up its travel and security warning for Ukraine, urging all of its nationals to leave the country, saying a military confrontation is possible at any time.
+The German Foreign Ministry on Saturday stepped up its travel and security warning for Ukraine, urging all of its nationals to leave the country due to the risk of a possible military confrontation.

 The ministry had already asked German citizens to leave Ukraine, but the latest warning is more urgent.